Sociolinguistic State of Fandom [circa Summer 2021]

 Rebooting the study allowed me to deal with emergent logistical issues and take into account critiques made by respondents (thank you!).
 Some of the survey content has changed, and many of the questions have been altered or rewritten for clarity.

 Many parts of the survey are randomized.
-You may not see the exact same questions as another respondent; this doesn’t mean that either of you are misremembering, nor that the content and design of the study as a whole has changed.
+You may not have seen the exact same questions as another respondent; this doesn’t mean that either of you are misremembering, nor that the content and design of the study as a whole has changed.
+I plan to publish the full survey as designed on the newsletter in the future.

 Why are there so many optional text boxes in the survey?